-Michael Stipe was the guest on Alec Baldwin's Here's the Thing WNYC talkshow on Tuesday (Nov.
-8) and the two took the occasion to discuss Donald Trump's presidential candidacy and the media's role in supporting it -- including Baldwin's portrayal on Saturday Night Live.
+Michael Stipe was the guest Tuesday on Alec Baldwin's WNYC talk show Here's the Thing, and the two took the occasion to discuss Donald Trump's presidential candidacy and the media's role in supporting it - including Baldwin's portrayal of Trump on NBC's Saturday Night Live.

 During the rare interview, the two largely discussed Stipe's life and career in R.E.M., which disbanded after three decades together in 2011.
 But later on, the conversation turned to Stipe's environmental, social and political advocacy.

-Baldwin replied, "When I was approached by Lorne, who is a friend of mine, to do it, my first impulse was 'no.' Because in order to do that effectively, you need to have at least some appreciation of the person ... for which Trump I have none."
+Baldwin replied, "When I was approached by [SNL producer] Lorne [Michaels], who is a friend of mine, to do it, my first impulse was 'no.' Because in order to do that effectively, you need to have at least some appreciation of the person ... for which Trump I have none."

 Stipe added that while he has his concerns about Hillary Clinton's possible presidency, he said that in this election "we all have to vote against Donald Trump."